Ointments, Creams and Lotions

 A.

-Bath soaks can help with eczema-prone skin, just remember to keep the water lukewarm and moisturise immediately afterwards.
+Bath soaks can help with eczema-prone skin, just remember to keep the water lukewarm, and don’t have too long baths.
+Moisturise immediately afterwards.

 A.